Arizona State University

 Location: Arizona State University – Polytechnic Campus

-The Ira A. Fulton Schools of Engineering at Arizona State University (ASU) and The Polytechnic School (TPS) seeks applicants for a lecturer (all ranks) position in robotics and autonomous systems.
-Appointments may be at the rank of Principal Lecturer, Senior Lecturer or Lecturer rank commensurate with the candidate’s experience and accomplishments, beginning August 16, 2019.
+The Ira A. Fulton Schools of Engineering at Arizona State University and The Polytechnic School at (ASU) and (TPS) seeks applicants for a lecturer (all ranks) position in robotics and autonomous systems.
+Appointments may be at Principal Lecturer, Senior Lecturer or Lecturer rank commensurate with the candidate’s experience and accomplishments, beginning August 2020.
 This position is non-tenure track.
 It is anticipated that the contract will be renewed annually subject to satisfactory performance and the needs of the unit.

 The Polytechnic School, one of six schools in the Ira A. Fulton Schools of Engineering, has an energetic engineering (electrical systems/robotics/manufacturing) research community.
 To advance this area, we will look for applicants who complement our ability to solve Grand Challenge Problems as part of a community of experts in robot design, development, analysis, and control.
 Particular areas of interest include: Teach core Undergraduate Robotics courses at ASU Poly, Teach core robotics courses as part of the MS in Robotics and Autonomous Systems at ASU Tempe and ASU Poly, Develop a leadership role creating on-line courses, Develop a leadership role in Universal Learning to create certificate courses and workforce development courses.